Trodelvy® (sacituzumab govitecan-hziy)

 How is TRODELVY given and for how long?1

-| It is given 1 time each week, on Day 1 and on Day 8 of a 21-day treatment cycle. |
+TRODELVY is usually given 1 time each week, on Day 1 and on Day 8 of a 21-day treatment cycle.

-| Your healthcare provider will calculate your dose based on your current body weight in kilograms (kg).
+Your healthcare provider will calculate your dose based on your current body weight in kilograms (kg).
 The dose is 10 mg for every kilogram of body weight.
-A kilogram is a measure of weight, 1 kg is equal to 2.2 pounds (lb). |
+A kilogram is a measure of weight, 1 kg is equal to 2.2 pounds (lb).

-| You will receive the first dose of TRODELVY over 3 hours.
-If you tolerate the first dose well, future doses may be given over 1 to 2 hours. |
+You will receive the first dose of TRODELVY over 3 hours.
+If you tolerate the first dose well, future doses may be given over 1 to 2 hours.

-Before each dose of TRODELVY, you will receive medicines to help prevent infusion-related reactions, and nausea and vomiting. | |
+Before each dose of TRODELVY, you will receive medicines to help prevent infusion-related reactions, and nausea and vomiting.

-| You will be monitored for side effects during and for at least 30 minutes after you receive each infusion of TRODELVY. |
+You will be monitored for side effects during and for at least 30 minutes after you receive each infusion of TRODELVY.

-| Your healthcare provider may slow down or temporarily stop your infusion of TRODELVY if you have an infusion-related side effect, or permanently stop TRODELVY if you have a life-threatening infusion-related side effect. |
+Your healthcare provider may slow down or temporarily stop your infusion of TRODELVY if you have an infusion-related reaction or permanently stop TRODELVY if you have a life-threatening infusion-related reaction.

 Can TRODELVY be given at a different dose or schedule?

-The recommended dose and schedule of TRODELVY treatment, are based on clinical trial results which showed that 10 mg for every kg of body weight, given by intravenous infusion, on Day 1 and on Day 8 of a 21-day treatment cycle, provided the best balance of efficacy (how well a medicine works) and side effects.
+The recommended dose and schedule of TRODELVY treatment are based on clinical trial results which showed that 10 mg for every kg of body weight, given by intravenous infusion, on Day 1 and on Day 8 of a 21-day treatment cycle, provided the best balance of efficacy (how well a medicine works) and side effects.

+If you develop serious side effects, your healthcare provider may treat you with certain medicines, delay treatment, lower your dose, or permanently stop treatment with TRODELVY.
 Gilead is unable to provide you with an alternative dose or treatment schedule.
 Please discuss this question and others you have your healthcare provider.

 Can my dose of TRODELVY be adjusted if I have side effects?1